Why Choose the GYN Surgical Institute for your Vaginal Procedure?

 ELIMINATING PAINFUL SEX

-Vaginal stenosis is the condition in which the vagina becomes shorter and narrower.
+Vaginal stenosis is a condition in which the vagina becomes shorter and narrower.
 This is caused primarily due to radiation treatment to the pelvic area or surgical removal of surgery.
 While this in and of itself is not life-threatening, it can cause painful sex and discomfort during pelvic exams.
 The procedure includes making an incision at the posterior fourchette (the skin below the opening of the vagina), removing a small amount of skin, making incisions into the STP muscles to relax the vaginal outlet, and pulling and attaching the posterior vaginal mucosa over the perineal body to create a larger opening.
 The vaginal outlet is opened sufficiently to allow pain-free sexual intercourse.

 TIGHTENING THE VAGINAL CANAL